Girl names that mean love can make great choices for our daughters.

 CARA

 If you’ve heard the Italian phrase cara mia, you know that this name means love.
 (The mia part means my.)
 Cara peaked in the 1980s, but never broke into the Top 100.
 The Mandalorian made Cara short for Carasynthia.
-Spell it with a K, and Kara is familiar to Supergirl fans – and more popular than the C spelling, though both are relatively rare.
+Spell it with a K, and Kara is familiar to Supergirl fans – and more popular than the C spelling, though both are relatively uncommon now.

 CARINA